OpenWaterFoundation/owf-infomapper-poudre/workflow/BasinEntities/Physical-Basins/basins-map.md

 Note that this identification code is similar to the [USGS approach used to identify stream sites](https://help.waterdata.usgs.gov/faq/sites/do-station-numbers-have-any-particular-meaning), but is not the same number.
-The following table lists the HUC identifiers that are relevant to the Poudre Basin,
+The following table lists the HUC identifiers that are relevant to the Poudre Basin.

 | **HUC level (# of digits)** | **HUC for Poudre Basin** | **Basin Name** | **Comment** |
 | -- | -- | -- | -- |